I really dig the P25 (P-25)digital network; and, I, especially, dig the operators that I have met on P-25 since being a newbie on this network.

 The P-25 community is filled with knowledge; and, if you’re like me, using a Motorola transceiver, you can get answers to your Motorola questions with a push of your PTT; because, most P-25 operators, are using Motorola XTSs or APXes or other Motorola models and have years and tons of experience and knowledge regarding these transceivers.

-In this BLOG, I am writing my perspective of the P-25 network and the operators in a general perspective — there are always exceptions; for example, when I say that cross-mode is not favored in the P-25 network, I am speaking in general terms…some operators, a minority, don’t mind an amateur operator using cross-mode to access the P-25 reflectors.
+In this BLOG, I am writing my perspective of the P-25 network and the operators in a general perspective — there are always exceptions; for example, when I say that cross-mode is not favored in the P-25 network, I am speaking in general terms…some operators, like I, don’t mind amateur operators using cross-mode to access the P-25 reflectors.